zmalone/chef-web-docs/source/delivery/get-started/index.md

 order: 1
 meta_tags: [{name: "ROBOTS", content: "NOINDEX, NOFOLLOW"}]
 ---
 Chef Delivery (Delivery) gives your operations and development teams a common platform for developing, building, testing, and deploying cookbooks, applications, and more.
-It enables multiple teams to work together on systems made up of multiple components and services, and promotes the DevOps principles of cross-team collaboration, cooperation and transparency.
+It enables multiple teams to work together on systems made up of multiple components and services, and promotes the DevOps principles of cross-team collaboration, cooperation, and transparency.

 Delivery provides a workflow for managing changes as they flow through its pipeline, beginning with a local workstation, through sets of automated tests, and out into production.
 If you have many different teams, each delivering software in its own way, you can use Delivery to bring a standard, proven approach to all of your organization's deployments.